JetChars/JetChars.github.io/source/docs/kvm_optimization/index.rst

 **Warning!**

-If Nova-Compute Service is not disabled, any changes to libvirt.xml will not take effect.
+* If Nova-Compute Service is not disabled, any changes to libvirt.xml will not take effect.
+* THPs are known to cause  unexpected node reboots and performance problem with Oracle RAC & JDK

 .. raw:: html